 The national hazard mapping (refer Figures 33 - 37) indicates the maximum hazard during the 1% AEP flood is most often H1-H3, which is not unsafe for adults or likely to result in damage to buildings.
 However, more extensive areas would be exposed to a hazard classification of at least H5 and even H6 hazard during the PMF event which would be unsafe for people and buildings may be susceptible to failure if they are not specifically designed to withstand the forces of the floodwaters.
-Those properties that would be at least partly exposed to H5 or H6 hazard during the flood are shown in Plate 18.
+Those properties that would be at least partly exposed to H5 or H6 hazard during the PME event which would be at least partly exposed to H5 or H6 hazard during the flood are shown in Plate 18.